ILIAS-eLearning/ILIAS/Services/Mail/README.md

 $mail->sendMail(array($targetUser->getId()));
 ```

-The class create a system specific mail like
+The class creates a system specific mail like
 other implementations of `\ilMailNotification`.

 This class will send a mail to an internal